rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

 #### 2.4.1.1 Paperwork for purchased materials [Carrie will need to review this]

 The Rose Library requires the following [forms](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions/Rose%20Library%20Purchases/Process%20Files%20and%20Forms?csf=1&web=1&e=S0KcjO>) for purchases:
-*	Invoice (Associate Director of Colletion Services will generate an invoice for purchases from individuals)
+*	Invoice (Associate Director of Collection Services will generate an invoice for purchases from individuals)
 *	Deed of Sale or Deed Addendum (for purchases from individuals).
 A Deed Addendum may be used for purchase of additions to existing collection by the same donor who signed the original deed - original deed can be a deed of sale or deed of gift.
 *	Deeds of Sale may require additional signatures.
 	*	For purchases totaling $100,000-$249,999, the deed must also be signed by the Dean and University Librarian.